msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 Ideally, deletion-aware controls are implemented through centrally owned tooling to avoid duplication of effort.

 The simplest implementation is a query layer that checks a central deletion registry before returning a record, so that data subject to deletion is blocked from processing.
-Where low latency is critical, services can instead embed a compressed local set of deleted identifiers, refreshed daily or weekly through the deployment pipeline.
+Where low latency is critical, services can instead embed a compressed local set of deleted identifiers, refreshed daily or weekly.
 This trades a few days of enforcement lag for near-zero query cost.

 These controls create deletion boundaries.
 Even if some upstream systems have not yet onboarded to deletion, data propagation stops at the boundary of any system that enforces deletion-aware access controls.